 - If you prefer that we work on an hourly basis, we can do that too.
-Our hourly rate is currently $250.
+We use paralegals to assist our attorneys, which brings our hourly rates down.
+Our blended hourly rate is typically $250.

 - For tax returns, including unfiled tax returns, our fee ranges from $250 to $500 for individual returns and $500 to $1,500 for business returns, depending on the amount of work involved.
 This is a per return fee.

 For fixed-fee projects, we typically let clients pay the fee over several months, if needed.